 Business.

-taken by many to postulate the fact that phoebe was the person who Paul
+taken by many to postulate the fact that Phoebe was the person who Paul

 entrusted with his letter to the Romans.
 He is asking them to acknowledge her